dboutote/Advanced-Comments-Widget/readme.txt

 * Select the comment list format to match your site's markup.
 Choose from: `ol`, `ul`, or `div`.
 * Select the comment format.
 Choose between `html5` or `xhtml`.

+__Developer Features__

+This widget was built not only with end-users in mind, but also plugin developers.
+Almost every aspect of this widget is extensible through filters and action hooks.
+You can even add your own form fields to the widget form!

+* Need to remove a field from the widget form?
+Not a problem!
+Every field is passed through its own filter for easy customization.
+* Need to modify the output of the widget?
+Easy!
+The output is passed through numerous filters, allowing you to customize the comment list to meet your project's requirements.
+* For a full list of action hooks and filters, please see the plugin documentation: http://darrinb.com/plugins/advanced-comments-widget

 == Installation ==